FlorianQNT/6G-Simultaneous-Sensing-Communication-WinLab-summer-internship-2025/camera_radar/README.md

-# For Camera and Radar fusion
+# For Camera and Radar fusion<br>
+The radar used is an iBM 28GHz phased-array antenna module.<br>
+It is the same use in the PAAMs for cosmos testbed<br>